Utah measure to ban abortion clinics goes to governor’s desk

-SALT LAKE CITY (AP) — Lawmakers advanced a measure to limit where people can get abortions in Utah, banning abortion clinics and effectively requiring they only be provided in hospitals with few exceptions.
-After passing through the state Senate on Thursday, it now heads to the desk of Gov. Spencer Cox, an anti-abortion Republican who expressed support last month.
+SALT LAKE CITY (AP) — Lawmakers advanced a measure to limit where people can get abortions in Utah, banning abortion clinics and effectively requiring they only be provided in hospitals.
+After passing through the state Senate on a party-line vote Thursday, it now heads to the desk of Gov. Spencer Cox, an anti-abortion Republican who expressed support last month.

 “When we passed the trigger ban a couple years ago, I did not anticipate we would be here so soon,” Republican state Sen. Dan McCay said.

-The measure is one of several that members of Utah’s Republican-supermajority statehouse have passed this year while abortion restrictions approved in years past are on hold due to a state court injunction.
+The measure is one of several that members of Utah’s Republican-supermajority statehouse has passed this year while abortion restrictions approved in years past are on hold due to a state court injunction.
 It has faced fierce opposition from business, civil liberties and abortion rights groups including Planned Parenthood Association of Utah, which operates three of the four abortion clinics in the state.

-“I fear that leaving families and individuals to travel hundreds of miles to receive health care for their needs will create more downstream consequences that none of us want to put individuals through,” filmmaker Amy Redford said at a Planned Parenthood press conference at the Capitol.
+“It has one goal,” Karrie Galloway, the group’s president and CEO, said in a statement after the measure passed.
+“Put abortion out of reach for as many Utahns as possible no matter what their faith, family and trust medical providers decide is best for their safety and health.”

 Republican lawmakers’ push to shutter abortion clinics comes as red states throughout the country work to implement restrictions less than a year after the overturning of Roe v.
 Wade, the U.S. Supreme Court decision that enshrined a constitutional right to abortion for nearly 50 years.
 After the court gave states the power to regulate abortion, many attempted to implement “trigger laws” designed to take effect upon a Supreme Court ruling, while others took action to reinstitute pre-Roe bans on the books.